vitor251093/resurrection-capsule/README.md

-# Darkspore-Fakeserver
+# Darkspore-Reloaded
 [WIP] A small local server to play Darkspore offline

 ## Introduction
 The focus is creating a "fake server" in order to make Darkspore work again.
-The game has been dead for 2 years now (you can literally buy a new physical copy by 2.99£ in Amazon.com).
-Since the servers shutdown, the game disc became a useless piece of plastic.
+The game has been dead since 2016 (you can literally buy a new physical copy by 2.99£ in Amazon.com).
+Since the servers shutdown, the game discs became useless pieces of plastic.
 This project aims to create a localhost server, which is going to make Darkspore work like if it was the original server, but much faster and private.

 Still, be aware: this project will respect every layer of DRM that is above the Darkspore application.
 If you bought the game in Steam, you will still need Steam to play it.
 If you bought the game in Origin, you will still need Origin to play it.
 And if you bought the game disc, you will still need the game disc in your reader to play it, and you will still need a legitimate serial to install it.